GoogleChrome/developer.chrome.com/site/en/blog/layoutng/index.md

 If the code made the mistake of reading the size or position of an object at the incorrect time or stage (as we didn't "clear" the previous size or position for example), we would immediately add a subtle hysteresis bug.
-These bugs typically don't appear in testing as the majority of tests focus on a single layout and render pass.
+These bugs typically don't appear in testing as the majority of tests focus on a single layout and render.
 Even more concerningly, we knew that some of this hysteresis was needed to get some layout modes working correctly.
 We had bugs where we'd perform an optimization to remove a layout pass, but introduce a "bug" as the layout mode required two passes in order to get the correct output.